brandur/sorg/content/drafts/canonical-log-lines.md

 ### Redshift (#redshift)

 The other system that we use to ingest canonical lines is Redshift.
-And really what's written here applies to any data warehousing system, so feel free to replace "Redshift" with your software of choice.
+What's written here applies to any data warehousing system, so feel free to replace "Redshift" with your software of choice.

 Some advantages of a warehouse:

-1. Scalability.
-Tables can be arbitrarily large and still queryable without trouble.
+1. Scalability: tables can be arbitrarily large and still queryable without trouble.
-2. Low cost.
-Especially compared to systems like Splunk, data can be archived for extended periods without price becoming an issue.
-We've started pruning canonical lines after 90 days, but they could conceivably be stored for much longer.
+2. Low cost: especially compared to systems like Splunk, data can be archived for extended periods without price becoming an issue.
+We prune canonical lines after 90 days, but they could conceivably be stored for much longer.
 3. By importing other non-request data into the warehouse, like say information on your users from a core data store, it allows greater levels of deep insight by stitching together data generated from different data sources.